wrlca/Algebra-Problem-Solver-With-Manim/README.md

 https://github.com/user-attachments/assets/3c715cea-8a92-4938-8d22-0535588f53cc

-## Somethings can be imporved further
+## Somethings can be improved further
-  Generation might be too slow, and the tool is in a early version.
+  Generation might be too slow, and the tool is still an early version.
   But the author may not have enough time to imporve it.

 ## License & Dependency Statement